 A practical concern in MCMC methods is ensuring that one moves effectively through the significant probability regions of the distribution.
 For methods such as Metropolis-Hastings with local proposal distributions (local in the sense they are unlikely to propose a candidate far from the current sample), if the target distribution has isolated islands of high density, then the likelihood that we would be able to move from one island to the other is very small.
 If we attempt to make the proposal less local by using one with a high variance the chance then of landing at random on a high density island is remote.
-The aim of auxiliary variable methods is to aid the exploration of the distribution in general and in particular cases to encourage transition between isolated regions by using extra dimensions to provide a bridge over low density regions.
+Auxiliary variable methods use additional dimensions to exploration and in certain cases to provide a bridge between